Skip to content

 Reason 2: Consent Mode Is Blocking Audience Population

-This is the most common reason we see in 2025, especially for European sites.
+This is a common cause on European sites.
 If ad_storage consent is denied (via Consent Mode), GA4 cannot add users to remarketing audiences.
 The user's data is still collected for analytics purposes (if analytics_storage is granted), but they're invisible to Google Ads audiences.

-This means your audience might have thousands of users who match the criteria in GA4 reports, but the Google Ads audience shows 0 because those users denied ad storage consent.
+This means your audience might have users who match the criteria in GA4 reports, but the Google Ads audience shows 0 because those users denied ad storage consent.

 Fix: Check your Consent Mode implementation.
 Ensure that ad_storage, ad_user_data, and ad_personalization are being granted for users who accept your cookie banner.
 Use GTM Preview mode to verify the consent state after the user accepts cookies.
 Also note that even with Consent Mode v2 properly implemented, only users who grant consent will populate audiences — this is by design.